NTIA/NRMetricFramework/documentation/SubjectiveDatasets.md

 ***

-### KonIQ-10k Database
+### KonIQ-10k Database ==> Limited Value

 The KonIQ-10k dataset contains 10,373 photographs with a large variety of impairments, subject matter, and scene characteristics.
-The crowdsourced subject seems to have been inadequately screened.
-High quality MOSs in particular crushed; MOS rarely exceeds 4.0 and scatter plots show a curved shape indicating nonlinearity.
+The training and screening techniques used by this crowdsourced dataset produce atypical MOSs.
+Additional screening cannot correct this characteristic.
+The atypical MOS response strongly impacts MOS > 3.5 and SOS.
+Consequently, the response of an NR metric to the KonIQ-10K dataset may be misleading.

 * [Publication](https://arxiv.org/abs/1910.06180)
 * [Download](http://database.mmsp-kn.de/koniq-10k-database.html)
 * Rigorous experiment design&mdash;images selected by objective criteria
 * Diverse subject matter
 * **Suboptimal** (MOSs are very noisy and crushed above good=4.0)
+* **Warning** Atypical MOS response; confirm results with another dataset
 * MATLAB variable: koniq10k_dataset

 ***